Calculating an Average Without Overflow: Rounding Methods

 and l

 are large, their sum might exceed this range, leading to overflow.
-When overflow occurs, Java wraps the result around to the negative range without warning, causing unpredictable results.
+When overflow occurs, Java wraps around the result to the negative range without warning, causing unpredictable results.

 Safer Approaches to Calculate a Midpoint